- K

 So it takes a bit of getting used to when I get to sit in a glass box.

-Perhaps the most important principle is to deliver the goods.
-Results are basically everything: Topline and cashflow.
-Quantifiable metrics are not only tangible, they are surgical, honest and most of the time beyond contestation.
+Perhaps the most important principle is to deliver.
+Results are basically everything: Revenue and profits.
+Quantifiable metrics are not only tangible, they are observable and most of the time hard to refute.

 To contextualise this to military ops: The mission is everything.
 The spirit is: If it needs to be done, it will be done.
 And you'll do whatever it takes to get the job done.

 I've seen too many managers try to impress, in different ways.
-They try to look the part, exert authority, flaunt their past experience or pedigree sometimes.
+They try to look the part, exert authority, flaunt their past experience or pedigree background.

 You will look stupid screwing up or when someone in your team screws up.
 But that's part of the job that no one tells you when you become a manager.
 It's not about taking credit for good performance but also 'taking credit' for the slip ups.